 New York city bristles with buildings, making it one of the most densely populated metropolises on earth.
 With so little space, homeowners are optimizing every space in their properties, including their basements, which can provide them with extra interior space.
 However, the Big Apple boasts some of the strictest building regulations anywhere in U.S., meaning homeowners often need approval before they can expand their homes and move tenants in.
-These rules and regulations are tricky to navigate.
+These rules and regulations are tricky to navigate, and some of them may require the use of a plumber and other contractors to get fixed.
 This post tries to clear up some of the confusion.

 1. Can you Rent out your Basement?